xan1000/BolgerUtils/BolgerUtils.TimeZoneConverter/Readme.md

 TimeZoneInfo timeZone = Utils.GetTimeZone(SystemTimeZoneInfoID.AusEasternStandardTime);
 ```

-## Convert time from timezone to UTC
+## Converting time from timezone to UTC

 This example shows how to use all the provided overloads, however all subsequent examples will only show using the **SystemTimeZoneInfoID** enum.